-In years 3 and 4, children are encouraged to draft and write by talking about their writing.
-They will learn how to organise their writing using paragraphs, headings and when they are writing stories, they will learn to use settings, characters and plots.
+In Years 3 and 4, children are encouraged to draft and write by talking about their ideas first.
+They will learn how to organise their writing using paragraphs, headings and when they are writing stories, they will learn to use settings, characters and develop plots.
 They will be expected to use what they know about grammar in their writing and to read through what they have written, to find ways to improve it.

-In years 5 and 6, children will continue to develop their skills in planning, drafting and reviewing what they have written.
-They learn to identify the audience for and purpose of their writing.
+In Years 5 and 6, children will continue to develop their skills in planning, drafting and reviewing what they have written.
+They learn to identify the audience for, and purpose of their writing.
 They will be expected to use grammar appropriately.
-In non-fiction writing, children will use headings, bullet points and other ways to organise their writing.
+In non-fiction writing, children will use headings, bullet points and other ways to organise their writing effectively for the reader.
 They will be expected to describe settings and characters, create atmosphere and to use correctly punctuated dialogue in their stories to advance the action.

 The RWI scheme is a good basis to learn the letters needed for particular sounds.
-This can then support spelling as they begin to write.
-From year 2, we use the No Nonsense Babcock scheme to continue to teach the spellings and spelling patterns appropriate for each year group.
+This can then support spelling as the children begin to write.
+From year 2, we use the No Nonsense Spelling scheme to continue to teach the spellings and spelling patterns appropriate for each year group.

-Children will have regular spelling sessions each week, but will also be taught how to transfer these skills in to their writing sessions.
+Children will have a spelling sessions two to three times a week but will also be taught how to transfer these skills in to their writing sessions.
 There are a number of different strategies that are used throughout the programme to help children learn and remember their spellings.

 For ideas on how to help your child learn their spellings, use this helpful spelling booklet:

-How can I support my child’s literacy skills?
+How can I support my child’s English skills?

 1. Reading with your child